-The San Joaquin River Restoration Program set a new record this year for returning adult spring-run Chinook salmon: 448 and counting – the highest number of captured returns recorded since the Program started reintroducing spring-run juveniles in 2014.
+The San Joaquin River Restoration Program set a new record this year for returning adult spring-run Chinook salmon: 448 – the highest number of captured returns recorded since the Program started reintroducing spring-run juveniles in 2014.

 The previous record for captured natural returns was 93 set in 2021.

-Due to multiple in-stream structures which halt their migration upstream, the San Joaquin’s returning spring-run Chinook must be captured in fyke traps – large diameter mesh cylinders placed in the river – before they are trucked in a tank approximately 120 miles to Reach 1 of the Restoration Area near Friant Dam and released.
+Due to multiple in-stream structures which halt their migration upstream, the San Joaquin’s returning spring-run Chinook must be captured in fyke traps – large-diameter, mesh cylinders placed in the river – before they are trucked in a tank approximately 120 miles to Reach 1 of the Restoration Area near Friant Dam and released.

 “Our fish need the cooler water and habitat of Reach 1 in order to hold over the summer before they spawn in the fall,” said the Program’s lead fish biologist, Dr. Oliver “Towns” Burgess.